Khushiyant/greenvisor/README.md

 * **Graph Database Integration:** Utilizes a Neo4j graph database to fetch relevant data and context for answering user queries.
 * **PDF Export Functionality:** Allows for the export of data (presumably consultation results or reports) into PDF files.
 * **Modular Design:** Built with FastAPI for the API layer and Langchain for LLM interactions.

+## Future roadmap

+- [ ] **Enhanced Reports:** Add customizable visualization and detailed PDF export options.
+- [ ] **Automated Subsidy Updates:** Automatically update subsidy information as government policies change, relevant to current user data and chat history.
+- [ ] **Human Expert Feedback System:** Integrate a system to receive feedback and impovemnet of the outputs from an Human.